 Preferences don’t offer enough reliability in Magento.
 Let’s say two distinct extensions use preferences to set the same value.
 Because of the way Magento loads extensions, it will rewrite the value with the preference that was loaded last.

-But if you use redefining too often, get ready for extensive compatibility testing next time you need to update to a newer Magento version.
+But if you use redefining too often, get ready for extensive compatibility testing next time you need to.
 This happens because when something gets added to the constructor, the affected class that gets redefined will also require you to add the same code to your own class.

 But changing the construct is only one of the reasons Magento acts up.
 Another factor is adding new features to the store.
 In this case, the slowdown happens because when Magento gets new features you have to port them over to your redefined code.
 In addition, your code can stop working from the slightest change in the class that you have redefined.

 Execute the command bin/magento setup:di:compile in order to check your code for this issue.
 Even though, it will not free you from the task of analyzing the cause of this change and making your code compatible with the new changes in the redefined file.

 You could use preferences to customize your Magento store if you are the only one who creates customizations for the store and you are sure they won’t conflict with one another.
 In any other case, we strongly advise against using preferences for customizations.

 When we remove preferences from the equation what we are left with areand .
 Observers used to be one of the main means of adding changes to the code logic, but today this is the prerogative of dependency injections and plugins.
 Event observers are legacy elements from the Magento 1 era which are quite limited in what they can do.